-Estimate the number and At least 25 low- and moderate-income City clientele will be directly served

-type of families that will through this activity.

-benefit from the ,

-proposed activities

-Location Description City of Lancaster, PA

-Planned Activities See description.

-12 Project Name SMALL BUSINESS DEVELOPMENT (MICROENTERPRISE DEVEL SMALL BUSINESS DEVELOPMENT (MICROENTERPRISE DEVELOPMENT)

-Target Area City of Lancaster

-Goals Supported Expand Economic Opportunities

-Needs Addressed Expand Economic Opportunities

-Funding CDBG: \$18,050

-Description In 2024, the Small Business Development Activity will offer small business training, mentoring, access to financial tools, and other technical assistance to lower-income City residents who wish to establish or expand microenterprise businesses through ASSETS Lancaster.
+Description In 2025, the Small Business Development Activity will offer small business training, mentoring, access to financial tools, and other technical assistance to lower-income City residents who wish to establish or expand microenterprise businesses through ASSETS Lancaster.
 Participants will attend business-oriented training courses and receive targeted technical skill building and coaching to create and implement sustainable microenterprise business models.
 Applicants successfully completing the ASSETS training will be eligible to apply for microenterprise loans and financial assistance through various local and State-supported funding mechanisms.
 All attendees will receive continuous technical assistance and support after training completion.
 This purpose of this program is to improve the economic development support and outcomes for low- and very-low-income persons seeking to start or expand small businesses in the City of Lancaster.

-Target Date 6/30/2025

-Estimate the number and This activity will benefit at least 20 small businesses operated by or started by

-type of families that will at least 20 low- and moderate-income City residents.

-benefit from the

-proposed activities

-Location Description City of Lancaster, PA

-Planned Activities See description.
+Target Date 6/30/2026 Estimate the number and type of families that will benefit from the proposed activities At least 20 microenterprise entrepreneurs within the City of Lancaster will benefit from this program.
+Location Description City of Lancaster Planned Activities See description. .3 Project Name 2025 Public Health Services and Community Health Promotion Target Area LANCASTER CITY Goals Supported Promote Neighborhood Quality of Life Needs Addressed Promote Neighborhood Quality of Life Funding CDBG: \$49,000.00